 LOS ANGELES – 31 January 2018 – The Internet Corporation for Assigned Names & Numbers (ICANN) Nominating Committee (NomCom) invites interested individuals to submit an expression of interest and/or recommend candidates for ICANN’s key leadership positions.
-Selected individuals will have a unique opportunity to work with accomplished colleagues from around the world to help shape the Internet’s technical coordination & policy development.
+Selected individuals will have a unique opportunity to work with accomplished colleagues from around the globe to help shape the Internet’s technical coordination and policy development.
 The deadline to submit your application is 19 March 2018 at 23:59 UTC.

 - Three members of the ICANN Board of Directors

 - Two representatives to the At-Large Advisory Committee (ALAC) – one from Europe and one from the North America region

 - One member of the Council of the Generic Names Supporting Organization (GNSO)

 - Two members of the Council of the Country-Code Names Supporting Organization (ccNSO)

 Currently, the eight NomCom selected Board members are: Maarten Botterman, Cherine Chalaby, Sarah Deutsch, Avri Doria, Rafael Lito Ibarra, Khaled Koubaa, George Sadowsky, & Lousewies Van der Laan.

 Guided by the broad public interest, those selected will work to fulfill ICANN’s mission to coordinate the global Internet’s system of unique identifiers, & in particular, to ensure its stable & secure operation.
 They will gain valuable insights & experience working on topics including knowledge, responsibility, culture, and geography.
 They will make a valuable public service contribution toward the functioning and evolution of this essential intercontinental resource.

 Fluency in English is a requirement for all positions.